edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 2. Classifier -

-Using ML techniques (classification algorithms), the diff (from PageFreezer,Versionista) will be categorized as to important, relevant or irrelevant ones by making use of the curated dataset.
+Using ML techniques (classification algorithms), the diff (from PageFreezer,Versionista) will be categorized as an important, relevant change or an irrelevant change by making use of the curated dataset.

-Output of Classifier will be cross-checked with the outcomes from NLP techniques (LDA and Summarizer)
+Output of the classifier will be cross-checked with the outcomes from NLP techniques (LDA and Summarizer)

 3. Priority Algorithm -